SamFernFer/Fenng/README.md

 # Fenng

-Fenng, a multimedia engine and library.
+Fenng, (will be) a multimedia engine and library.

+# Status

+The engine will be rewritten from the ground up (see the discussion).

-# Compiling
+# (not yet) Compiling

 Follow the normal CMake compilation steps, with the addition of defining `BOOST_ROOT` to where your Boost installation is.
 Set CMAKE_BUILD_TYPE to Release or Debug depending on whether you want debug symbols or not.
 Use `-DCMAKE_CXX_FLAGS=-DBOOST_ALL_NO_LIB=ON` if you do not want to build Boost separatedly.
 Remember that you can use `-DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreaded` and `-DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreadedDebug` for compiling with a static C++ runtime on Windows and to match the value of `CMAKE_MSVC_RUNTIME_LIBRARY` with the build type (`CMAKE_BUILD_TYPE`): you should use `-DCMAKE_MSVC_RUNTIME_LIBRARY=MultiThreadedDebug` together with `-DCMAKE_BUILD_TYPE=Debug`, for instance.